Tiny Trouble: Why Baby Bed Bugs Are a Big Red Flag

 Identifying a bed bug infestation early is key to preventing it from spreading.
 Here are the most common signs to look for:

-- Eggs and eggshells: Tiny white spots, about 1mm in size, often found in cracks and crevices.
+• Eggs and eggshells: Tiny white spots, about 1mm in size, are often found in cracks and crevices.

 If you’re spotting any of these warning signs, especially the presence of small red bugs, it’s time to call a professional.